EBIvariation/vcf-validator/README.md

 * `vcf_validator`: validation tool
 * `vcf_debugulator`: automatic fixing tool
 * `vcf_assembly_checker`: variant checking tool
-* `test_validator` and derivatives: testing correct behaviour of the tools listed above
+* `test_validation_suite` and derivatives: testing correct behaviour of the tools listed above

 ## Tests

-Unit tests can be run using the binary `bin/test_validator` or, if the generator supports it, a command like `make test`.
+Unit tests can be run using the binary `bin/test_validation_suite` or, if the generator supports it, a command like `make test`.
 The first option may provide a more detailed output in case of test failure.

 **Note**: Tests that require input files will only work when executed with `make test` or running the binary from the project root folder (not the `bin` subfolder).